 3. Stevie Wonder

 He took the entertainment industry by storm with his recording debut, released when he was just 11 years old.
-Two years later, he became the youngest person to have a number 1 song on the US charts.
+Two years later, he became the youngest person to have a #1 song on the US charts.

-In 1972, he released the album Talking Book, with the songs “Superstition” and “You Are The Sunshine Of My Life,” which became number 1 hits.
+In 1972, Wonder released the album Talking Book, with the songs “Superstition” and “You Are the Sunshine of My Life,” which became chart-topping hits.

 In the 1970s, Stevie Wonder created and produced his own unique music using synthesizers.
 He also became the first black person to win a Grammy for Album of the Year in 1974.